Considering adoption in Texas? Know your options!

 - It gives the child both roots and wings.

-Eligibility requirements specify that the adoptive parents are Texas residents and that they are either unable to have a child biologically, or that they have been advised not to have a child for medical reasons.
+Eligibility requirements specify that the adoptive parents are Texas residents and that they are either unable to have a child biologically, or that they have been advised not to have a child by a medical professional.
 As a result of infertility, many couples have suffered with the loss of their hopes and plans much like you may be experiencing with an unexpected pregnancy.
 They have a home and life where they are prepared and more than willing to welcome a child into their home.
 They also have a strong desire to provide unconditional love and acceptance for a child.

 What is the legal process for adoption?